Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Reds

-Geraldo Perdomo -- with a slugging percentage of .522 in his past 10 games, including one home run -- will be in action for the Arizona Diamondbacks against the Cincinnati Reds, with Hunter Greene on the hill, on August 25 at 9:40 PM ET.
+Geraldo Perdomo -- with a slugging percentage of .520 in his past 10 games, including one home run -- will be in action for the Arizona Diamondbacks versus the Cincinnati Reds, with Fernando Cruz on the hill, on August 26 at 8:10 PM ET.

-He had a one-hit showing in his last game (1-for-1) against the Rangers.
+He had a one-hit performance in his previous game (1-for-3) against the Reds.

 Geraldo Perdomo Game Info & Props vs. the Reds